smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 * 80% simplification is acceptable, there is some visible loss of information in urban areas;
 * 90% simplification is borderline, there is visible loss of information in urban areas;

-After shapefile reduction by 80% the total size if around 1GB.
+After shapefile reduction by 80% the total size of all the files in the administrative geography is 480MB.
 This is a simplification factor of 0.8.

 The Node.js server program needs to be able to read each shapefile in turn and then store the GeoJSON in memory.
 This leads to a memory requirement of 16x the disk space with a maximum zoomlevel of 9.